Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 The most important facts at a glance

-Caffeine poisoning in dogs and cats represents a potentially life-threatening emergency caused by the ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of caffeine-containing products such as coffee, tea, energy drinks, chocolate, or medications.
-Due to the slower metabolism of caffeine in the bodies of pets compared to humans, even relatively small amounts can lead to severe signs of poisoning.
+Caffeine poisoning in dogs and cats is a potentially life-threatening emergency caused by ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of caffeinated products such as coffee, tea, energy drinks, chocolate, or medications.
+Due to the slower metabolism of caffeine in pets compared to humans, even relatively small amounts can cause severe signs of intoxication / poisoningIntoxication / poisoning refers to poisoning caused by the intake of toxic substances.
+This can be caused by medications, drugs, chemicals, or other poisons and often requires medical treatment..

 Clinical symptoms typically develop within 1–2 hours after ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. and range from restlessness, excitability, and tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
-It can indicate physical exertion, stress, illness, or heart problems. in mild poisonings to seizures, severe cardiac arrhythmias, and multi-organ failureMultiple organ failure is a serious condition in which several vital organ systems fail simultaneously.
-In dogs and cats, this can be caused by severe illness, injury, or as a result of toxicity, and is often life-threatening. in severe intoxications.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. and range from Restlessness, excitability, and tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
+It can indicate physical exertion, stress, illness, or heart problems. in mild cases to Convulsions, severe Cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
+Arrhythmias can be harmless or a sign of serious heart problems., and multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
+In veterinary medicine, this may indicate multiple lesions, tumors, or other pathological changes. organ failure in severe intoxication / poisoningIntoxication / poisoning refers to poisoning caused by the intake of toxic substances.
+This can be caused by medications, drugs, chemicals, or other poisons and often requires medical treatment..
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is primarily based on historyThe medical history is the systematic collection of a patient's medical history through questioning.
-It includes information about previous illnesses, treatments, allergies, and lifestyle habits. and clinical presentation, supported by laboratory diagnostic tests.
+It is the first step in the management and treatment of patients. is based primarily on the medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits. and clinical presentation, supported by laboratory tests.

-TherapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. includes decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection. measures such as inducing vomiting and administering activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
+therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. includes decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection. measures such as inducing Vomiting and administering activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
 It binds toxins in the gastrointestinal tract to prevent their absorption into the body., followed by symptomatic treatment of neurological and cardiovascular manifestations.
-With early detection and adequate therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+With early detection and appropriate therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions., the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. is good in most cases, although severe poisonings can be fatal despite intensive medical care.
+It can provide information on how a disease is expected to develop. is good in most cases, although severe poisoning can be fatal despite intensive care.

 Causes, development and progression